 Metrolinx will review the Developer's application and perform a completeness check.
-If the Application Package is incomplete, Metrolinx will request the Developer to provide additional documentation or clarifications that must be provided before Metrolinx and stakeholders will initiate the Technical Review of the Application Package.
-If/when the application is complete, the Applicant will be advised and Metrolinx and applicable stakeholders will begin Technical Review of the Application Package against the Technical Review of the Section Package against the Technical Review of the Application Package against the Technical Review of the Section Package against the Technical Review of the Applete acompiled and complete set of reconciled comments to the Developer; Metrolinx will reach out to the Developer to obtain clarification during the compliance review as needed prior to issuing comments.
+If the Application Package is incomplete, Metrolinx will request the Developer to provide additional documentation or clarifications that must be provided before Metrolinx will initiate the Technical Review of the Application Package.
+If/when the application is complete, the Applicant will be advised and Metrolinx will begin Technical Review of the Application Package against the Technical Requirements outlined in Appendix A of this guideline and provide a compiled and complete set of reconciled comments to the Developer; Metrolinx will reach out to the Developer to obtain clarification during the Technical Review as needed prior to issuing comments.
 If during the Technical Review, there are additions, modifications, or changes to the Developer's project, an amendment to the Application Package shall be required.